minht57/TIVA_CC1101/README.md

 Download source code.
-Creating new project and move necessary files because not matching location of Tivaware driverlib and compiler can make some issues.
+Import code to CCS.
+I suggest creating new project and moving necessary files because not matching location of Tivaware driverlib can make some issues.

  Connect TivaC and RF carefully and connect TivaC to computer.
 ## ##